Video Analysis

 The three different flight modes captured in the video

-The video starts with the drone in its 45-degree mode.
+The video starts with the drone in its 45-degree mode, floating smoothly through the air, akin to an object’s movement in a zero-gravity environment.
 Something noteworthy is that the beginning of the video is the only period during the entire encounter when the drone's top light did not lead its flight.
-During this period before the redshift is visible, the drone is floating smoothly through the air, akin to an object’s movement in a zero-gravity environment.
-Immediately after the first sensor glitch, the drone switches to its wave-like travel mode, although its movement in this mode is exponentially less pronounced on camera than it was in real life.
-Remember that during the video, the drone approaches the camera and drastically descends in altitude, although this movement is difficult to tell as the drone does not enlarge proportionally on camera.
-When the drone and its field rotate to face the street immediately before the video goes black at around the 5.5-second mark, the drone switches from its wave-like mode to the mode where it ascends and descends vertically.
-During this period, the drone rotates counterclockwise around its vertical axis until its lights are pointing towards the ground.
-This means that the mode that once propelled it only vertically now propels the drone only horizontally.
-I observed this period in person, as I got a clear view of the drone passing above the apartment window, which is captured during this section of the video.
+Immediately after the first sensor glitch, the drone switches to its wavelike travel mode, although its movement in this mode is exponentially less pronounced on camera than it was in real life.
+Remember that during the video, the drone approaches the camera and drastically descends in altitude, although this movement is difficult to discern due to the drone's alteration of the surrounding photons and its influence on the camera's stabilization system.
+When the drone rotates to face the street immediately before the drone exits the frame, the drone switches from its wavelike mode to the mode where it ascends and descends vertically.
+For this switch, the drone rotated around its x and z axes until its lights pointed towards the ground.
+This means that the mode that once propelled it only vertically could now only propel it horizontally.
+I observed its horizontal movement in person, as I got a clear view of the drone passing above the apartment window, which is shown during this section of the video.
 At this point, I visually observed that the drone was clearly facing the ground and traveling to the left of the camera.

 Key Flight Zones & Flight Recap